andreasimonetto/lsfmonacct/README.md

 }
 ```

 The scripts `monitoring_update` and `accounting_update` gather the data and feed Carbon.
-The first
+The first one
-insert monitoring data in time series prefixed with the string `monitoring.` and need to be called
+inserts monitoring data in time series prefixed with the string `monitoring.` and need to be called
 quite often (every few minutes, depending on the time intervals you set in `carbon/storage-schemas.conf`).
-The second insert data in time series starting with `accounting.` and need to be called once a day
+The second inserts data in time series starting with `accounting.` and need to be called once a day
 (usually right after the daily LSF `.acct` log rotation).
 Only `accounting_update` take parameters,
 that are:
 * LSF log directory (mandatory)